camunda/camunda-docs-manual/content/installation/full/was/manual.md

 ---

-This section will describe how you can install the camunda BPM platform and its components on an IBM WebSphere.
+This section will describe how you can install the Camunda BPM platform and its components on an IBM WebSphere.

 {{< note title="Reading this Guide" class="info" >}}
 Throughout this guide we will use a number of variables to denote common path names and constants.